tljm/jpp/README.md

 ### Example

 So, how it looks like?
-Look at this [ugly HTML](https://tljm.github.io/jpp/test_journal.html) document.
+Look at this [ugly HTML](https://tljm.github.io/mdjpp/test_journal.html) document.

 ## Installation

-JPP can be installed with following command:
+mdJPP can be installed with following command:
 ```
-pip install jpp
+pip install mdjpp
 ```

 ## Question & Answer